cameronkey/petproduct-sp-ecom/docs/RENDER_DEPLOYMENT.md

 - Support: Available on paid plans

 ## 🎉 Success!
-Once deployed, your RecipeRush application will be:
+Once deployed, your Pawsitive Peace application will be:
 - ✅ Accessible worldwide
 - ✅ Automatically scaled
 - ✅ HTTPS secured